dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

     if you want to solve it again or clearly separate uploading from solving, you may want to upload it separately.

 #.
-(Optional) Although polling the hybrid solver for completion of the hybrid
+(Optional) Although polling the hybrid solver for completion of hybrid
-    job is automatically performed by the Ocean SDK, you may want to implement polling yourself; if you do so, ensure that you download the results (i.e., the answer) via SAPI calls using the ``problem_id``.
+    problems is automatically performed by the Ocean SDK, you may want to implement polling yourself; if you do so, you must explicitly download each problem's results (i.e., the answer).

 #.
-Retry on solver failures.
+Handle solver errors as follows:

+    *   You do not need to retry idempotent requests because, by default, the Ocean SDK retries them.

+    *   You should handle the errors raised when falling back to another QPU solver is recommended or required.

+    *   You may retry on timeouts to non-idempotent endpoints.
+For example, you could retry a problem submission, being aware that duplicate problems could be submitted.

+    *   It is highly recommended that you never automatically retry on authentication and authorization errors as well as HTTP 5xx errors.
+        Although an exception could be made for retrying on these errors while polling, you should ensure that you back off or stop retrying during long solver outages.

 #.
 Post-process the problem results, which typically includes the following: